LaRouche PAC Issues Emergency Call

 Economic Breakdown and Chaos

-July 24—The LaRouche Political Action Committee issued an emergency call July 21, for a mobilization to pre-empt the chaos and devastation that will result across the Americas, Europe, and beyond, if measures are not taken immediately to initiate a Glass-Steagall re-organization of banking and credit, and proceed to a full economic recovery program as defined in Lyndon LaRouche’s June 10, 2010 proposal, Four New Laws to Save the U.S.A.
-Now!
-Not an Option: An Immediate Necessity.
-This has now become a matter of life or death.
+July 24—The LaRouche Political Action Committee issued an emergency call July 21, for a mobilization to pre-empt the chaos and devastation that will result across the Americas, Europe, and beyond, if measures are not taken immediately to initiate a Glass-Steagall re-organization of banking and credit, and proceed to a full economic recovery program as defined in Lyndon LaRouche’s June 10, 2010 proposal, This has now become a matter of life or death.

 In a discussion with associates on July 20, Mr. LaRouche said, “Wall Street is the problem.
 This is a key issue which must be pushed to the top, to be followed through, to prevent this danger to the economy as a whole.”